 Julia Borek is a junior at Lake Zurich High School and is a first generation Polish American.
 She is a high honor roll student and participates in multiple school extracurriculars.
 This is her second year being elected president of the Spanish club, which has gifted her the experience of being a leader.
 Apart from being involved in her school’s orchesis dance team, she also belongs to Trilogy Dance Company where she competes in hip hop.
 Outside of school Julia has been giving back to her community for ten years through participation in Girl Scouts.
 Her favorite part of her childhood was being able to travel to Poland to visit her family, learn about her culture, and to eat her Babcia’s pierogi!
 After high school Julia plans on pursuing her passion of caring for others by majoring in nursing She is very excited and proud to take part in the tradition of the White and Red Ball.

-Klaudia Jarek is a junior at Lake Park High School in Roselle.
+Klaudia Jarek is a senior at Lake Park High School in Roselle.
 She is a dedicated student with the Highest Honor Roll, taking mostly AP classes.
 Klaudia is the daughter of Polish immigrants.
 She is passionate about music and she plays piano and percussion.
 Currently, she’s participating in the drumline in the Lake Park Marching Band and spends her off season competing in indoor drumline with Crystal Lake Thunder in Crystal Lake, Illinois.
 Klaudia graduated Polish School Faustyny Kowalskiej in Lombard; she mastered the Polish language and learned a lot about Polish history.
 Her family celebrates traditional Polish Holidays with family and cousins.
 She visited Poland with her mom throughout the years and visited places like Warsaw Uprising Museum, Częstochowa, Krakow, Auschwitz, Tarnow, Bialystok.
 A nature lover, she enjoys extreme sports like ATV’s, snowboarding, zip lining, waterfall rappelling, hiking, and playing volleyball.
 She is eager to turn 18 so she can make her dream of skydiving come true!
 Outside of school, she works, lifts weights and spends time with friends!
 After High School, Klaudia plans on pursuing a medical field in Cardiology.